How to buy the best air conditioner

 Typical prices: start from around £200

-- An effective way to cool your home without needing to install anything
+- An effective way to cool your home without needing to install anything.

-- You vent hot air out through a hose, so you can move the unit from room to room
+- You vent hot air out through a hose, so you can move the unit from room to room.

 - More expensive models can double as dehumidifiers, air purifiers or electric heaters.

-- Venting the hose through an open window could pose a security risk
+- Venting the hose through an open window could pose a security risk if left unattended.

-- Portable air conditioners are not as effective at cooling as split-unit models – they get hot and leak heat back into the room
+- Portable air conditioners are not as effective at cooling as split-unit models – they get hot and leak heat back into the room.

 - Some models can be heavy.
 Make sure your chosen unit isn’t too heavy for you to lift comfortably and that the hand-holds are easy to grip.